 Workshop on Automotive Cyber Security

-The fourth workshop on Automotive Cyber Security (ACSW) will be organized in conjunction with IEEE EuroS&P 2025.
-The workshop will take place on TBA, 2025 in Venice, Italy.
+The fifth workshop on Automotive Cyber Security (ACSW) will be organized in conjunction with IEEE EuroS&P 2026.
+The workshop will take place on July 10, 2026 (post-conference workshop) in Lisbon, Portugal.
 This edition of the workshop include keynote speakers, discussion panels, and tutorials.

 Call for Papers